TheChanRProject/M297/tasks.md

 		- How does one become a Decision Scientist?
 		- Becoming Good at Decision Science

-	3. Data Science and Decision Science Compare / Contrast Notebook
+	3. Data Science and Decision Science Compare / Contrast Notebook (Rishov Chatterjee)
 		- What is the difference between Data Science and Decision Science?
 		- How can the two fields be used together?